 - a.
 Immanuel Kant was a deontological theorist.
 Deontological theories in general hold that certain underlying principles are right or wrong irrespective of any pleasure or pain calculations.
 Deontologists believe that actions cannot be measured simply by their results but must be judged by the means and motives as well.
-To Kant, for an action to be moral, it must: (1) be possible for it to be made into a universal law that could be applied consistently; and (2) respect the autonomy and rationality of all human beings.
+To Kant, for an action to be moral, it must: (1) be possible for it to be made into a universal law to be applied consistently; and (2) respect the autonomy and rationality of all human beings.
 It must not treat them as an expedient.
-Under his theory, it would be immoral to lie to a colleague if one could not support the right of all colleagues to lie to one another.
-Kant's approach differs from that of ethical fundamentalism in that it is premised on man's rationality and not on principles handed down from above. - b.
+Under his theory, it would be immoral to lie to a colleague if one could not support the right of all colleagues to lie to one another. - b.
 Utilitarianism assesses good and evil in terms of the consequences of the action.
 Act utilitarianism assesses each separate act according to whether it maximizes pleasure over pain.
 Under act utilitarianism, if telling a lie in a particular situation will produce more overall pleasure than pain, then it is ethical to lie.
 Rule utilitarianism holds that general rules must be established and followed even though in some instances, following rules may produce less overall pleasure than not following them.
 Whether telling a lie in a given instance would produce greater pleasure than telling the truth is less important to the rule utilitarian than deciding if a general practice of lying would maximize society's pleasure.
 If lying would maximize society's pleasure in general, then it is ethical, but if it would not maximize society's general pleasure, it is not.